Elevate: Middle East and North Africa

 Coffee & Connections

 Enjoy coffee and refreshments while connecting with colleagues and peers.
 Take this opportunity to visit the Exhibitor Showcase and discover new ideas and partnerships.
-Be sure to stop by the Discover AACSB area to explore our full range of offerings – from the Academy to technology, data, and other valuable resources designed to support your institution’s success.

 GROUP DISCUSSIONS: Co-Creating Change Across MENA